nava-vensosa/FIBRIL/README.md

         - Edge values (20 or 127) get minimal bias

 Final step selects notes based on this adjusted Global Probability Map.
+---
+**The keyboard I'm using is the Leopold FC900R.
+Pressing Fn+Home with this keyboard on MacOS enables NKRO, which works in Max 9 (where user input is being handled)**